binkley/homebrewery-files/witch.md

   A Witch&rsquo;s comfort shared with friends.

 - **Aura of Life** <br>
+  The warm presence of hearth and home lingers in the air around you, keeping death&rsquo;s cold hand at bay.

 - **Calm Emotions** <br>
   Soothe anger, fear, or suspicion in a crowd or a companion.